Rank Dynamics for Functional Data: Applications

 \section{Applications}

-To demonstrate our methods we employ three functional datasets which are very different in nature.
-The first is the popular Z\"urich longitudinal growth data; the second is US county house price data; the third is based on the 2017 Major League Baseball (MLB) season, where our interest lies in offensive or hitting performance.
-We find that by transforming the original processes into rank processes we are able to discover new characteristics about individuals in each dataset.
-Additionally, we can compare the rank behavior between these three unrelated datasets.
+We demonstrate our methods with three functional datasets which are very different in nature.
+The first is the Z\"urich longitudinal growth data; the second is US median house price data at the county level; the third is based on the 2017 Major League Baseball (MLB) season, where our interest lies in offensive or hitting performances.
+We find that by transforming the original processes into rank processes we are able to find new and interesting characterizations for the individuals in each dataset.